jobranch2019/Amazon_purchases/README.md

 # On-line_Spending_Behaviors
-Descriptive and visual analytics of one family's on-line purchase activity and attempts to predict future spending.
-This project started out in R, then added Python programming for additional visualizations.
+This review of 2000 instances of irregular time series data uses descriptive and visual analytics to gain insights into one family's on-line purchase activity and attempts to predict future activity.
+This project started out in R, then due to the irregular nature of the time series data, added Python programming for additional visualizations and insights.

 Listen to presentation at https://screenrec.com/share/REMvuKZ7Sf